bluelearn-open-source/ClinifyForest/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Clinify Forest is a pomodoro app made for Clinify Squad Discord Server.
+blueforest is a pomodoro app made for bluelearn Discord Server.

 ### Built With